tokio-rs/cargo-tokio/README.md

 ## Contributing
-Ideally this command should mirror any updates on the `.github/` directory on the [tokio](https://github.com/tokio-rs/tokio)crate.
+Ideally this command should mirror any updates on the `.github/` directory on the [tokio](https://github.com/tokio-rs/tokio) crate.
 So if there's anything missing, feel free to submit a PR.